Last Updated on January 8, 2024

 The high rate of relapse in recovery can be attributed to various factors, including:

 Inadequate treatment or incomplete recovery: Substance use disorder is a complex disease that demands comprehensive and long-term treatment.
-If an individual is not able to complete their treatment programs or receives inadequate care, they are at higher risk for relapse.
+Individuals who don’t complete treatment or receive adequate care face a higher risk of relapse.

 Underlying mental health issues: Substance use disorder often co-occur with other mental health conditions.
 If these underlying problems are not addressed during treatment, they can contribute to relapse.